 Test Multiple Traffic Acquisition Channels

-You might be dabbling in various methods to determine your affiliate marketing campaign’s effectiveness.
+You might be dabbling in various traffic sources to determine your affiliate marketing campaign’s effectiveness.

 Perhaps you see how paid ads fare against your email marketing efforts.
 For instance, when your email list gets more clicks versus paid ads, maybe double down on your list.